My Top Ten Herbs (Part Six; Rosemary Recipes included)

 Sterilize seven quart jars, rings, and flats and set aside on a clean folded towel.
 Wash, scrub, and dry cucumbers.
 Trim the ends of the cucumbers and set aside.
 (We add these to our chicken’s feed) They appreciate it!
 Happy chickens lay more eggs!
 Cut clean cucumbers into spears.
 You can change the cutting to the type of cut you prefer.

 In a stockpot, I prefer to use an enamel coated cast iron stock pot, add vinegar, water, salt, dill seeds, and peppercorns.
 Bring to a boil slowly.
 While brine is coming up to a boil, divide garlic cloves, sprigs of dill, and minced garlic to clean jars.
 Add sliced cucumbers to jars.
 I usually lay the jars on their side with dish cloth folded beneath the ring to create a bit of slant.
 This prevents all of the garlic from being one-sided and prevents spills.
 I then carefully stack the cucumbers in jars until tight.
 Remember, there will be shrinkage as the pickles process.
 Now add a full tablespoon of pickle crisp to each jar.
+Add a sprig of fresh dill.

 After the brine comes to a rolling boil, remove from heat and ladle the brine over the cucumbers leaving at least a half inch space for headspace.
 Make sure all cucumbers are covered.
 Run a butter knife or spoon handle around the jar to remove any air pockets.
 Wipe the rims with a paper towel that has a bit of vinegar on it and add the flats and rings.